-SOCKS is an internet protocol that offers users a greater degree of anonymity than they set out with initially.
-When you connect to a SOCKS proxy, your internet traffic is routed through a third-party server via Transmission Control Protocol (TCP).
-Over the course of this process, you’re assigned a brand new IP (Internet Protocol) address; changing your IP address means that web hosts (read: websites and services) can’t pin down your exact physical location.
+SOCKS is an internet protocol that offers users a greater degree of anonymity than just browsing the web normally.
+When you connect to a SOCKS proxy, your internet traffic is routed through a third-party server using Transmission Control Protocol (TCP).
+This gives you a new IP (Internet Protocol) address for the duration of SOCKS use; changing your IP address means that web hosts (read: websites and services) can’t pin down your true physical location.

 What is SOCKS5?

 SOCKS5 is the most up-to-date version of the SOCKS protocol.
 SOCKS5 proxies are no longer plagued by issues present in SOCKS4, the original widely adopted version.
-It offers three methods of authentication and supports the UDP protocol (which is faster but less reliable than TCP).
+It offers three authentication methods and supports the UDP protocol (which is faster but less reliable than TCP).

 How does a SOCKS proxy work?

 SOCKS5 proxies are more wide-reaching than traditional HTTP proxies.
-According to the OSI model, which allows a unified understanding of telecommunication systems without caring about what specific system is in use, SOCKS works on the fifth (of seven) layers.
+According to the OSI model, which allows a unified understanding of telecommunication systems without caring which system is in use, SOCKS works on the fifth (of seven) layers.

-SOCKS sits above TCP and UDP (the protocols that handle basically all of your data transfers) on the transport layer.
-This means that it can form physical connections with the client and the server in an attempt to ensure that all packets arrive at their intended destinations in the same way they were sent.
+SOCKS sits on the transport layer above TCP and UDP (the protocols that handle basically all of your data transfers).
+This means that it can form physical connections between the client and the server to ensure that all packets arrive at their intended destinations the same way they were sent.

-While SOCKS offers a few methods of authentication (so that your device can be sure it’s connecting to what you want it to be connecting), it does not offer encryption, which means that anyone sitting between you and the proxy server (so, your ISP or a hacker that compromised your favorite public Wi-Fi hotspot) can read your data.
+While SOCKS offers a few authentication methods (so that your device can be sure it’s connecting to what you want it to be connecting), it does not provide encryption.
+This means that anyone sitting between you and the proxy server (your ISP or a hacker that compromised your favorite public WiFi hotspot) can read your data.